ralphie02/ansible-ufw/README.md

 ------------

 The role needs the variables set correctly on a separate file indicating the port, name, interface and optional from * to IP addresses.
 Please see example in `Role Variables` below.
-In addition, `hash_behaviour` can be set to `merge` in order to add multiple firewall rules in one operation.

 Role Variables
 --------------